 Students who bring vehicles to school are expected to practice safe driving on school grounds and in the neighborhood.
-Drivers who operate their vehicles in an unsafe manner will be dealt with by the school and/or Abbotsford Police and will have their driving privileges to school revoked.
+Drivers who operate their vehicles unsafely will be dealt with by the school and/or Abbotsford Police and will have their driving privileges revoked.